 (c) to perform such other functions as are conferred on it by this Part or any other law.

-[Section 53Y inserted by No. 17 of 2004 s.
+[Section 53Y inserted: No. 17 of 2004 s.
 36.]

 53Z.
 Powers of Committee

 The NHMRC Licensing Committee has power to do all things necessary or convenient to be done for or in connection with the performance of its functions.